UP-Cebu-Clearance-System/backend/quickstart.md

 ### Rejecting a Clearable
 `approverRejectClearance()`
 ### Restoring a Clearable
 Presented with ClearanceLog.
 In case of mistake, approver can restore a clearable.
+Given the ClearanceLog, approver looks for the state of the Clearable where he wants to restore, that state will then be restored.
 `approverRestoreClearable(id)`
 * Parameters
     * id